-Toxic substances being addressed on Guam regardless of any DoD expansion include asbestos-containing materials (ACM), lead-based paint (LBP), polychlorinated biphenyls (PCBs), and radon gas.
-LBP and PCBs originating in Guam are transported by licensed transporters and disposed of in permitted facilities in accordance with applicable federal, state, and local regulations and DoD requirements.
-ACM is disposed of at federal facilities on Guam.
-Most uses of PCBs were banned by the USEPA in 1979 and LBP was banned in 1978.
-The CTs proposed for upgrade under Basic Alternative 1 were all installed in the 1990s.
+The toxic substances of concern include asbestos-containing materials (ACM), lead-based paint (LBP), polychlorinated biphenyls (PCBs), and radon.
+Most uses of PCBs were banned by United States Environmental Protection Agency (USEPA) in 1979 and LBP was banned in 1978.
+The CTs proposed for reconditioning under Interim Alternative 1 were all installed in the 1990s.
 Additionally, the reconditioning of the CTs would not involve handling of ACM.
 Therefore, impacts from those toxic substances are not anticipated.
-However, in the event that these substances are encountered, licensed contractors would be used to ensure that all DoD, federal, state, and local PCBs, ACM, and/or LBP testing, handling, and disposal protocol, procedures, and requirements are followed.
+However, in this case, existing handling and disposal procedures and protocol would be used and would result in less than significant impacts.
 Additionally, the proposed alternative would not require any new structure or facility at the GPA owned facilities and would not require radon resistant construction techniques.
-Therefore, the impacts from toxic substances would be less than significant.

-Expected increases in the generation of hazardous wastes are estimated to be relatively small as a result of these upgrade and operation activities.
+Expected increases in the use of hazardous wastes are judged to be relatively small as a result of these reconditioning and operation activities.
 It is estimated that about 750 lbs (341 kg) of hazardous waste would be generated annually from these activities.
-These wastes are anticipated to include pesticides, herbicides, adhesives, lubricants, solvents, and corrosive liquids.
-This estimate was based on professional judgment and DRMO Guam hazardous waste disposal data.
+These wastes are anticipated to include adhesives, lubricants, solvents, and corrosive liquids.
+This estimate was based upon professional judgment and DRMO Guam hazardous waste disposal data.